 This overview helps when shopping if you want to switch to purely herbal cosmetics.
-It contains the most common ingredients of animal origin with INCI name, description, use and vegan alternatives.
+It contains the most common ingredients of animal origin with INCI designation, description, use and vegan alternatives.
 The ingredients are listed in alphabetical order.
-And beware, some of them are also available from plant sources!
+And beware, some of these are also available from plant sources!

 Beeswax | Cera Alba

-Bees excrete the wax to build their honeycomb.
+Bees excrete the wax to build their comb.
 It forms a protective film on the skin that prevents it from drying out.
 Here's how you find it...

-🧴 Common in lip care, rich creams; less often in foundation
+🧴 Common in lip care, rich creams; rarer in foundation

 These thickeners have a film-forming effect and work in a similar way to gelatin (see below).
 They are obtained from the shells of crustaceans and insects.

 🌱 Vegan alternatives: agar-agar ( agar ) made from algae, locust bean gum ( Ceratonia Siliqua Gum ) or xanthan ( xanthan gum )